All happy families are alike; each unhappy family is unhappy in its own way.

 The novel’s epigraph—Vengeance is mine; I will repay—has been argued over for a hundred and fifty years.
 It is a warning against the human urge to condemn, and a reminder that judgment belongs elsewhere.

-Both readings, I think, are there.
-Unmistakable is that the “respectable world” of the novel does not wait for vengeance.
+The “respectable world” of the novel does not wait for vengeance.
 It supplies its own, and Anna becomes the target of society’s “virtue.”
 Her fall gives the drawing rooms of Moscow and Petersburg a chance to feel upright.

 Feminist readings of the book have sharpened something already present in it: Anna is judged by a code that falls far more heavily on her than on the man with whom she sins.
 A world in which transgression is common still requires a visible sacrifice.
 Anna is made to bear more than her share of the moral burden.